Mexico turns to new national team soccer coach Diego Cocca - NewsBreak

 “I want it to be a winning team and to be able to face whatever is thrown at it,” he said of the national team.
 “They sky is the limit.”

-Cocca has something that Martino may have lacked: a deep connection and experience with Mexican soccer.
+Cocca has something that Martinez may have lacked: a deep connection and experience with Mexican soccer.

 Cocca played for Atlas, Veracruz and Querétaro in the Mexican league and has coached Atlas, Santos, Tijuana and, during a brief stint, the Tigres of Nuevo Leon.